IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Motivation

 \begin{study}[Information synthesis: Booking a ride with the lowest fare]{label=cs:information-synthesis} The user wants to book a ride from a ride sharing service which offers the lowest fare.
 To achieve that task traditionally, the user consults a few ride sharing services, provides their location and destination to these services, compares the fares, and then chooses the one with the lowest fare.
 In an LLM-based system, the user can install a few ride sharing apps and automate this process.
-Specifically, the LLM-based system can call the APIs of the ride sharing apps, provide them the relevant information (some of which the LLM-based system may already possess, e.g., user's location), load their responses in memory, compare the responses of the APIs, and pick the app that offers the lowest fare to make a booking for the user. \end{study}
+Specifically, the LLM-based system can call the APIs of the ride sharing apps, provide them the relevant information (some of which the LLM-based system may already possess, e.g., user's location), load their responses in memory, compare the responses, and pick the app that offers the lowest fare to make a booking for the user. \end{study}

 \begin{study}[Altering system behavior: Fiction writing]{label=cs:altering-system-behavior} The user needs help writing a fiction novel (e.g., idea generation, story feedback).
 To achieve that task without an LLM, the user might contact their colleagues, friends, or family, to discuss their ideas and reach a conclusion.
 In LLM-based systems, the user can install a fiction writing assistant app.
-The app alters the system behavior by instructing to assist the user with fiction writing (e.g., be imaginative while responding to user queries).
-The LLM-based system will now interpret the user queries with a perspective of a fiction writing assistant. \end{study}
+The app can alter the system behavior by instructing to assist the user with fiction writing (e.g., be imaginative while responding to user queries).
+The LLM-based system with such an app can interpret user queries with a perspective of a fiction writing assistant. \end{study}